Tap to Call: 205.328.9200

 • splenic marginal zone B-cell lymphoma

-If you received one of these diagnoses, please contact our attorneys, as they specialize in toxic exposure and may be able to assist you with recovering compensation for your disease if they determine you are eligible.
-Regrettably, veterans who were stationed at military bases or installations contaminated with PFAS are at high risk of developing non-Hodgkin's lymphoma.
+If you received one of these diagnoses, please contact our attorneys, as they specialize in occupational exposure involving PFAS, AFFF, and other toxic substances and may be able to assist you with recovering compensation for your disease if they determine you are eligible.
+Regrettably, maritime workers and railroad employees who were exposed to PFAS and other hazardous chemicals in the workplace are at high risk of developing non-Hodgkin's lymphoma.
 However, if you belong to this category, you should also give us a call, as we might be able to file a claim on your behalf.

 With the help of our specialized team, you may be able to file a toxic exposure claim

-Since 1990, we have been providing people injured by toxic exposure with the legal assistance they needed to recover the compensation they deserved from the liable parties and are bound to do the same for you.
-If you are a veteran or a family member of one and developed non-Hodgkin’s lymphoma as a result of PFAS exposure on one or multiple military bases, our legal team may be able to help you file a claim to obtain compensation if we determine you meet the requirements.
+Since 1990, we have been providing people injured by occupational exposure with the legal assistance they needed to recover the compensation they deserved from the liable parties, and we are bound to do the same for you.
+If you are a maritime worker or railroad employee and developed non-Hodgkin's lymphoma as a result of PFAS exposure or other toxic substance exposure in the workplace, our legal team may be able to help you file a Jones Act claim or FELA claim to obtain compensation if we determine you meet the requirements.

-Furthermore, if you are a veteran, we might also be able to file your claim with the VA to receive disability compensation, as cancer takes a heavy toll on your health and is deemed a severe disability by the VA.
-To initiate the legal process as a veteran, you will have to retrieve your military records and your medical records and send these documents to our skilled attorneys.
+To initiate the legal process, you will have to retrieve your employment records and your medical records and send these documents to our skilled attorneys.
 Eventually, you may obtain the most favorable outcome for your claim if you decide to work with our legal team.